coq/coq/doc/sphinx/proof-engine/tactics.rst

 and `u` are convertible and then solves the goal.
 It is equivalent to apply :tacn:`refl_equal`.

-.. exn:: The conclusion is not a substitutive equation
+.. exn:: The conclusion is not a substitutive equation.

 .. exn:: Unable to unify ... with ...